Spring Hill High School (Tennessee)

 Spring Hill High School is a public high school in Columbia, Tennessee, United States.
-The school is operated by Maury County Board of Education.
+The school is operated by Maury County Board of Education and is one of four stand-alone high schools in the district.

 History

-Spring Hill High School was opened in the fall of 1933.
-They moved to their current school building in 1992.
+Spring Hill High School was built originally in 1936 as a part of a New Deal program.
+In 1992, the school and its administration was moved to its current building.

+Extracurriculars

+As of March 2026, Spring Hill High offers the following extracurriculars to its students: